| Memories from Eva Rippy Pybrum

 before we bought our apple ranch at 354 Hames Road from the Rodrigues

+family.
 Ed and Eva on a date

 A dance at the Grange hall.